-- · Plain white polo shirt with College logo - · Tailored black trousers or black SHSCC skirt (modest length and fit).
-Black skirts with SHSCC logo are available in two styles; one pleated and one plain with pockets.
+- · Plain white polo shirt with College logo - · Tailored black trousers or plain black skirt (modest length and fit i.e. no more than 1 inch above the knee).
 Alternatively, tailored shorts or culottes may be worn - Maroon College sweatshirt or cardigan (in Years 7 to 10).
 Black College sweatshirt or cardigan (in Year 11) - Black, low-heeled footwear (i.e. less than 2" in height) or plain black plimsolls.
 No sports or fashion logos or decoration should be visible on footwear.
 Nothing made by a sports manufacturer or in a sporty style e.g. leather trainers, Vans, Reebok, Converse, Nike etc. Open-toed shoes are not suitable, for health and safety reasons - Tights should be plain black, no patterns - · Coats should be kept in lockers and should not be worn around the